joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 .. important::

-   Climatological quintile boundaries are avaliable at a daily resolution from 11th January 1999 to present.
+   Climatological quintile boundaries are avaliable at a daily resolution from 11th January 1999 to present day plus eight months.

 Land fraction data
 ^^^^^^^^^^^^^^^^^^^^^^^^